srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     * **Re-provision and migrate data**: This policy is the default for new enrollment entries.
 This policy takes action when devices associated with the enrollment entry submit a new provisioning request.
 Depending on the enrollment entry configuration, the device may be reassigned to another IoT hub.
 If the device is changing IoT hubs, the device registration with the initial IoT hub will be removed.
 All device state information from that initial IoT hub will be migrated over to the new IoT hub.
     * **Re-provision and reset to initial config**: This policy is often used for a factory reset without changing IoT hubs.
 This policy takes action when devices associated with the enrollment entry submit a new provisioning request.
 Depending on the enrollment entry configuration, the device may be reassigned to another IoT hub.
 If the device is changing IoT hubs, the device registration with the initial IoT hub will be removed.
 The initial configuration data that the provisioning service instance received when the device was provisioned is provided to the new IoT hub.
-    * **Never reprovision**: The device is never reassigned to a different hub.
+    * **Never re-provision**: The device is never reassigned to a different hub.
 This policy is provided for managing backwards compatibility.

-1. In the **Initial Device Twin State** field, modify the `properties.desired` JSON object to specify a property named `telemetryDelay` with the value of `"2"`.
+1. In the **Initial Device Twin State** field, to specify a property named `telemetryDelay` with the value of `"2"`, update the JSON object as follows:

     The final JSON will be like the following: